 Wild Blueberries Freeze Beautifully

-If you are new to this small blueberry with the big taste, know this–once you try a WILD blueberry, no other blueberry will ever satisfy.
+If you are new to this small blueberry with a big taste, know this, once you try a WILD blueberry, no other blueberry will ever satisfy.

 Our Naive Choice